org-cloudbees-dragan/traditional-ha/README.md

 ![oc-unlock.png](docs/oc-unlock.png)

 * Request a licence and add admin user details
-* Install the suggested Plugins
+* (Not required when using CasC)  Install the suggested Plugins
-* Under Operations Center -> Manage Jenkins -> Security
+* (Not required when using CasC)  Under Operations Center -> Manage Jenkins -> Security
   * Disable TCP Port 50000 (we don't need it, all traffic in this demo is HTTP or SSH)

 ![oc-disable50000.png](docs/oc-disable50000.png)

-* Enforce Security realm and SSO
+* (Not required when using CasC) Enforce Security realm and SSO

 ![oc-enforce-security.png](docs/oc-enforce-security.png)